protesilaos/my-website/_pages/about.md

 This has been my job since early 2023.
 More details here:
 <https://protesilaos.com/coach/>.

-Since the summer of 2023, I live at "the hut", which I homesteaded on a piece of land that used to be a vineyard.
-The project is ongoing, as I continue to expand its infrastructure and further improve the living conditions it makes possible.
+Since the summer of 2023, I live in my own house.
+It is located in a remote mountainous region.
+I affectionately call it "the hut".
+I built it on a piece of land that used to be a vineyard.
+The project is ongoing, as I continue to expand its infrastructure and further improve the living conditions it makes possible, all while farming and gardening on my own land.

 My diverse experiences combined with my philosophical thinking empower me to create connections between seemingly unrelated fields.
 The